imranity/useful-jenkins-groovy-init-scripts/README.md

 # Useful Jenkins groovy init Scripts

-As you may have known, Jenkins allows adding groovy scripts initialization scripts, which means these scripts will run every time
+Jenkins allows adding groovy scripts for initialization, which means these scripts will run every time Jenkins starts.
-Jenkins starts.

 ## How this works?

-The jenkins server automatically looks for `groovy.d` folder under the home dir of where Jenkins run from e.g. `/var/lib/jenkins/groovy.d` and any groovy script in folder get executed anytime jenkins starts.
+The jenkins server automatically looks for `groovy.d` folder under the home dir of where Jenkins run from e.g. `/var/lib/jenkins/groovy.d` or `/root/.jenkins/groovy.d` if running in a container, and any groovy script in folder get executed anytime jenkins starts.

 ## Why use the scripts?

-Its a pretty handy way of automating Jenkins installation; lets say you want your CI setup to be automated, like everytime you install your jenkins environment, it should be pre-configured with certain user accounts created, some global properties set.
+Its a pretty handy way of automating Jenkins installation; lets say you want your CI setup to be automated, like everytime you install your jenkins environment, it should be pre-configured with certain user accounts created, have LDAP configured automatically or some global properties set.

-Groovy is an easy way of calling Jenkins base classes of Java without getting to know much of Java itself )
+Groovy is an easy way of calling Jenkins base classes of Java without getting to know much of Java itself ;)

 ## What scripts are in this repo?